DSOTM-RSA/octagon/README.md

 # Octagon

-Building a historical fight outcomes dataset to be leveraged by a deep-learning betting-agent.
+Building a historical fight outcomes dataset to be leveraged by a deep-learning based betting-agent.